model-checking/kani-verifier-blog/_posts/2022-08-17-using-the-kani-rust-verifier-on-tokio-bytes.md

     By using [`atomic operations`](https://doc.rust-lang.org/std/sync/atomic/) we are guaranteed that we will never lose an update.
     So it's essential that the type of `ref_count` is `AtomicUSize`.
     [In fact, a strict reading of Rust's [*atomic memory model*](https://doc.rust-lang.org/nomicon/atomics.html), which specifies the behavior of concurrent shared memory programs, is that a `ref_count` implementation using non-atomics is *undefined* since it involves a non-atomic data race.]

+[^footnote-layout]: Note that this will change the layout in Kani.

 [^footnote-uninit-mem]:
     You may wonder whether this update to `len` is safe.